What is an SR-22?

 - SR-22s are not a type of insurance, although people use the term "SR-22 insurance."
 It's simply a form that proves you have auto insurance.

-- Not all car insurance companies offer SR-22 forms.
+- Not all car insurance companies will file SR-22 forms.
 If yours doesn't, you'll need to change insurance companies if you need an SR-22.

 - Your state might require that you prove you have car insurance even if you no longer have a car.